Rana Dajani: We Love Reading

 After graduating and returning to Jordan, Dajani realized that Jordan has no public libraries, unlike the 9,000 present in the States, in almost every neighborhood.
 After research, she realized that children who read for pleasure grow up to exhibit stronger language skills, better academic performance, and a greater emotional intelligence.
 Due to that, she set out to start a program that would initiate a love of reading in young children.
 She began her first read-aloud session in a mosque, which can be found in almost every neighborhood in Jordan and allows for all to enter.
 As the read-alouds garnered more popularity, she began training other women in the techniques of storytelling as well.

-Since its founding in 2010, We Love Reading has trained over 7000 women to read aloud and established about 1500 libraries across different areas in Jordan, reaching over 55 different countries and going so far as to be present in many refugee camps.
+Since its founding in 2010, We Love Reading has trained over 7000 women to read aloud and established about 1500 libraries across different areas in Jordan.
+By 2024, the programme has established over 4,000 libraries in 60 countries, going so far as to be present in many refugee camps.

-Through We Love Reading, Dajani has won multiple awards including the Library of Congress Literacy Award Best Practices, a Stars Impact Award, the Synergos Arab World Social Innovator award, a WISE Award, the UNESCO International Literacy Prize, and recognition from IDEO.org.
+Through We Love Reading, Dajani has won multiple awards including the Library of Congress Literacy Award Best Practices, a Stars Impact Award, the Synergos Arab World Social Innovator award, a WISE Award, and recognition from IDEO.org.
+She has also won the UNESCO International Literacy Prize.

 Honors and awards

 The U.S. Embassy in Jordan in concert with the U.S. Embassy Amman's Environment, Science, Technology and Health Office for the Middle East and North Africa inducted Dajani into the Women in Science Hall of Fame in 2015.
 This honor recognized her work and theories on biological evolution and Islam, focusing on genome-wide research on diabetes, cancer and stem cells.
 She was instrumental in establishing the terms of law for the use of stem cell therapy in Jordan, which opened the door for regulation in the Arab and Islamic world.

 Her work in We Love Reading won the UNESCO's King Sejong Literacy Prize.
 The outcome of this led to the establishment of 330 libraries throughout Jordan, enriching the literacy of over 10,000 children, 60% of whom were female.
 For this work she received the following honors: the 2015 Star Award for education impact; a 2015 honor for the 50 Most Talented Social Innovators at the World CSR Congress; the 2015 OpenIDEO "Top Idea" for child refugees; she received the Library of Congress Literary Award for Best Practices in 2013; and in 2009 she received the Synergos award for Arab world social innovators.

-In 2010, Dajani was inducted into the membership of the Clinton Global Initiative of the Clinton Foundation.
-In 2014 Dajani won the WISE Qatar Award, and the 2014 King Hussein Medal of Honor, and in 2009 received the King Hussein Cancer Center & Biotechnology Institute award.
+In 2009 Dajani received the King Hussein Cancer Center & Biotechnology Institute award.
+In 2010, she was inducted into the membership of the Clinton Global Initiative of the Clinton Foundation.
+In 2014 Dajani won the WISE Qatar Award, and the King Hussein Medal of Honor.
 In October 2017 she was selected by Radcliffe Institute for Advanced Study as a fellow of the Radcliffe Institute Fellowship Program at Harvard University.